Scaling limit of a kinetic inhomogeneous stochastic system in the quadratic potential: Study of the system driven by an -stable process

 In particular, for $s< t$, the random variable $I_t^{(\eps)} - I_s^{(\eps)}$ shall converge in distribution. \\

 Let us denote by $\phi^{(\eps)}$ the characteristic function of $I_t^{(\eps)} - I_s^{(\eps)}$, which is supposed to converge on $\mathbb{R}$.
 Using that $L$ has independent increments, we have Recall that $\psi$ defined in \eqref{eq:symbol_stable}, denotes the characteristic exponent of $L$.
-Using a change of variables, we have in particular \cref{lemma_average_periodic2} ensures that $\phi^{(\eps),1}$ has a limit when $\eps$ converges to $0$.
-Similarly, we obtain
+Using a change of variables, we have in particular